My Odyssey

 Part of the 'They Didn't Know I Was Different' Series · by Benjamin Samuel Potgieter

+A children's story about self-belief, resilience, and finding strength in your own way.
 This isn't a story about being fixed.
 It's a story about belonging, courage, and self-determination.
-It's the story I wish someone had handed to my children before I went up those hills.

-- Book 1The Mountain Didn't Know I Was Different— outdoor adventure and self-belief
+• Book 1The Mountain Didn't Know I Was Different, outdoor adventure and self-belief

-If you're living with Parkinson's — or anything else that changes the plan.
+If you're living with Parkinson's, or anything else that changes the plan.

 I am not telling you to climb a mountain.
 I am not telling you to push through pain or ignore your limits.
-Parkinson's is serious, and the version of 'inspiration' that ignores that does more harm than good.

 What I am telling you is this: the disease does not get to decide what you attempt.
 It only gets to influence how you do it.
-And sometimes — often — the how is the whole point.
+And sometimes, often, the how is the whole point.

 What's your challenge?